-You can modify the settings and configurations offered by your router software by logging in to the admin section of your router using a 192.168.l.l IP address.
+You can modify the settings and configure your router offered by your router software by logging in to the admin section of your router using a 192.168.l.l IP address.

-- Enter the IP address of your router into your browser’s URL address once you have it.
-You will be taken to the user login panel, where you will introduce your router’s username and password.
+- You will be taken to the user login panel, where you will introduce your router’s username and password.

-You can modify and alter all internet settings once you’re in the router’s admin panel.
+- You will go to Admin Page, you can modify and alter all internet settings once you’re in the router’s admin panel.

 How to modify the internal IP address of your router?